 Consistent with the provisions of the Massachusetts General Laws, the Executive Committee shall not have the authority to: (i) change the principal office of the Corporation; (ii) amend the Bylaws; (iii) elect the statutory officers of the Corporation including the President and Director, Treasurer, and Secretary, or fill vacancies in such offices; (iv) change the number of the Board of Trustees or fill vacancies in the Board of Trustees; or (v) remove officers or Trustees from office.

-The Finance and Budget Committee shall consist of not less than three members who may be Trustees, Life Trustees, Members or Honorary Members.
-The Treasurer shall serve as Chairman of the Finance and Budget Committee.
-The Finance and Budget Committee shall monitor the financial affairs and health of the Corporation and report on them to the Board of Trustees, and shall assist in the formulation of financial goals and the evaluation of various alternatives for financial operations.
+The Finance Committee shall consist of not less than three members who may be Trustees, Life Trustees, Members or Honorary Members.
+The Treasurer shall serve as Chairman of the Finance Committee.
+The Finance Committee shall monitor the financial affairs and health of the Corporation and report on them to the Board of Trustees, and shall assist in the formulation of financial goals and the evaluation of various alternatives for financial operations.

-The Finance and Budget committee shall assist in the development of policies relating to financial management, and shall coordinate with the Audit Committee on control issues and accounting practices, and with the Investment Committee on issues relating to the management of the endowment.
-From time to time, the Finance and Budget Committee, with due regard for the advice of the Investment Committee, shall make recommendations to the Executive Committee regarding endowment spending policies.The Finance and Budget Committee shall also conduct a review of the Corporation’s annual operating budget as proposed by the President and Director and present any comments or recommendations on it to the Executive Committee.
+The Finance Committee shall assist in the development of policies relating to financial management, and shall coordinate with the Audit and Risk Committee on control issues and accounting practices, and with the Investment Committee on issues relating to the management of the endowment.
+From time to time, the Finance Committee, with due regard for the advice of the Investment Committee, shall make recommendations to the Executive Committee regarding endowment spending policies.The Finance Committee shall also conduct a review of the Corporation’s annual operating budget as proposed by the President and Director and present any comments or recommendations on it to the Executive Committee.
 Approval of the annual operating budget requires a vote by the full Board.
-The Chairman of the Finance and Budget Committee shall report to the Board of Trustees at least once each year.
+The Chairman of the Finance Committee shall report to the Board of Trustees at least once each year.

 4.2.9 Investment Committee.